 And if it wasn’t for ABW, the Balboa dance scene in the US and internationally would not be where it is today.
 The swing dance community owes a big thanks to Valerie and the ABW staff for their efforts in putting together a consistently first-rate event year after year.
 Hope to see you at the next ABW."

-Cincinnati Museum Center 1940's day, usually on a Saturday in August.
+The event is usually on a Saturday in August or September.
 An overall fun event to attend, but not as dance event.
 The music provided for dancing is usually not very good - Mike & Mary don't attend for the dancing; we usually dance very little, if at all.

 The event takes place at the Cincy Museum Center, a beautiful and historic facility.
 (The event was held at Lunen Airport while the Cincy Museum Center was undergoing renovations.)
 There is a vintage car display featuring vehicles from the 1920s, 1930s and the 1940s, plus a flyover of vintage aircraft provided by the Cincy Warbrids.
 There is a vintage fashion contest, historical presentations, vintage wares for sale from Casablanca Vintage, plus other activities.

-Mike & Mary try to attend, a fun event.
-We recommend you attend, and wear your best 1930's/40's vintage clothing to get in the spirt of the event!
+So to summarize, this is a fun event, Mike & Mary try to attend.
+We recommend you attend, and wear your best 1930's/40's vintage clothing!

 What's the low down on the big band dances at the Music Hall Ballroom in Cincy?